 Turn your kitchen into a culinary classroom with our Farm-to-Table inspiration!
 Today, let’s brush up on our pairing skills with Tim Gearhart of Gearharts Fine Chocolates and savor some of life’s most loved pleasures as we learn How to Pair Wine and Chocolate.

-Pro Tips for How to Pair Wine & Chocolate
+Pro Tips for How to Pair Wine and Chocolate

 The most intense experience with chocolate undeniably is taste.
 Chocolate’s flavor components are initially trapped in the cocoa butter.
 However, as the chocolate melts, similarly to what it does in your mouth, the aromas are released and thus…heaven.